Growth vs value investing

 Buy growth at a sensible price

-Wonderfolio estimates what every company is worth — growth included — and shows clear buy, watch, and sell zones, so you never overpay for the future.
+Wonderfolio estimates what every company is worth, growth included, and shows clear buy, watch, and sell zones, so you never overpay for the future.
 On iPhone, iPad, and Mac.

-Get startedWonderfolio is an educational research tool.
+Wonderfolio is an educational research tool.
 It applies publicly known value-investing concepts to public data.
 Nothing on this page or in the app is personalized investment advice or a recommendation to buy or sell any security.